 - Opportunities for group study.

-First-Year Seminar (FP 0003) is offered in the fall term.
+First-Year Seminar (FP 0003) sections offered in the fall term.

 First-Year Seminar (FP 0006)

 First-Year Seminar (FP 0006) is a dynamic three-credit themed course for first-year students that fulfills the Seminar in Composition requirement.
 These courses are offered in the the spring term.
 You'll explore a focused topic you are interested in by reading selected texts, writing papers, and participating in classroom discussions.
-FP 0006 is a dynamic, three-credit course for first-year students that fulfills the Seminar in Composition requirement and is offered in the spring term only.
+FP 0006 is a dynamic, three-credit course for first-year students that fulfills the Seminar in Composition requirement.

-First-Year Seminar (FP 0006) is offered in the spring term.
+First-Year Seminar (FP 0006) sections offered in the fall term.